We enjoy hosting folks who come to the Mount of Oaks with a spirit to serve.

 Here is the link to the Google Map if you are planning on coming by car.

-Once you are familiar with our place and walking in the area, it is possible for you to walk to the nearest local train station (Alpedrinha) if you would like to head out for the day to explore or are heading home.
-We will be able to help with arrangements for leaving if you have need of that.
+Once you are familiar with our place and walking in the area, it is possible for you to walk to the nearest local train station (Alpedrinha or Castelo Novo)

-If you would like to come for shorter period of time you are welcome to come as a guest and pay the regular camping fees.
-You’d be more than welcome to help out where possible like collecting herbs or helping with the kitchen team, but we will not consider you a volunteer or expect 6 hours a day of work.
+If you would like to come for shorter period of time you are welcome to come as a guest or pilgrim.
+You’d be more than welcome to help out where possible like collecting herbs or helping with the kitchen team, or participating on the daily cleaning tasks.

 Other bits and bobs…

-We eat mostly a vegetarian, often vegan diet.
+- We eat mostly a vegetarian diet.
 Though on important rare occasions we eat our own chickens/roosters.
 Our diet is local, seasonal and mostly organic.
-If you have other dietary needs/requirements we ask you let us know about those in the application form.
-We require that you are willing to join with the kitchen team cooking and cleaning as needed on a rotation.
+If you have other dietary needs/requirements we ask you let us know about those.
 We enjoy eating and cooking!!

-We ask that you bring only natural products for washing (we make and sell our own handmade soap and shampoo if you need it) as the waste water from the shower and bath feed the trees in the citrus grove.
-All other natural products are available from our local Bio Market – a monthly event in our local village.
+- We ask that you bring only natural products for washing (we have natural soaps ans shampoos made locally if you want to buy from us) as the waste water from the shower and bath feed the trees in the citrus grove.
+All other natural products are available from our local Bio Market – a weekly event in the surrounding villages ( and a great opportunity to meet other like minded people who live in the area).

 What we offer?

-We have a pond for swimming in spring/summer, a sheltered common place, a common kitchen and camping kitchen, several beautiful compost toilets, and ways to charge your electronic stuff by solar power.
+- We have a pond for swimming in spring/summer, a sheltered common place, a common kitchen and camping kitchen, several beautiful compost toilets, and ways to charge your electronic stuff by solar power.
+The drinking water is from spring and washing water is from our pond.
+Hot water is either solar or with fire (it takes 40 to 60 minutes to prepare a hot shower).
 The land itself is off-grid.

-We offer breakfast, lunch, and dinner to volunteers.
-For breakfast you will prepare that yourself – this includes bread, butter, muesli, oats, seasonal fruits, jams and cow’s milk.
-Lunch and dinner is communally prepared.
-On ‘days off’ you will prepare all your own meals.
+- As for Meals, for breakfast you will prepare that yourself – this includes bread, butter, oats, seasonal fruits, jams and cow’s milk.
+Lunch is communally prepared and everyone prepares their own dinner .
+On ‘days off’ you will prepare all your own meals and provide for yourself for your food needs.
 We will have a stock of basic groceries for you to use – but if you want fancy things or you have special needs, these can be purchased locally.

-We will have a camping kitchen, which is open for the volunteers with a stove and utensils for your use along with fresh spring water for drinking.
+- We will have a stocked camping kitchen, which is open for the volunteers with a stove and utensils for your use along with fresh spring water for drinking.

-There is free wifi in the local village, 20 mins down the hill.
+- There is free wifi in the local village, 20 mins walking down the hill.
 We have limited use of the internet at the Mount of Oaks – use for administrative purposes mainly.
 However, if you have internet as part of your phone contract, the signal here is pretty good!
+Our recommendation is more like “unplug yourself” and connect with Life 🙂

 We hope to provide a loving environment where people’s gifts and talents are acknowledged, where conflict is not ignored, and where respect and kindness is encouraged.